Sterling climbs as UK data not as bad as feared

-LONDON Sterling edged higher on Tuesday after better-than-expected UK industrial and manufacturing data, although the numbers did little to alter expectations of more monetary easing that should check the pound's gains.
+LONDON, Aug 7 Sterling edged higher on Tuesday after UK industrial and manufacturing data was not as bad as expected, although the numbers did little to alter expectations of more monetary easing by the Bank of England.

 UK manufacturing output fell 2.9 percent in June after a 1.2 percent rise in May, the data showed, but beat forecasts for a 4.1 percent fall on the month.
 Industrial output dropped 2.5 percent, following a 1.0 percent increase in May, but did better than a forecast 3.4 percent decline.

-The numbers came a day ahead of the Bank of England's quarterly inflation report when the BoE is widely expected to slash its growth and inflation forecasts for 2012 and beyond.
-That would bolster expectations for more economic stimulus, in the form of quantitative easing (QE), later this year with the economy mired in recession.
+The numbers came a day ahead of the Bank of England's (BoE) quarterly inflation report when the central bank is widely expected to slash its growth and inflation forecasts for 2012 and beyond.
+That would bolster expectations for more economic stimulus, in the form of quantitative easing (QE), later this year with the economy mired in recession..

 "Sterling found some support versus the euro on this morning's data," said Jane Foley, senior currency strategist at Rabobank.
 "A weak set of June production data was published but the headlines were not as bad as feared."